-SRT successfully hot-fired the lander vehicle's hybrid engine, Gluon, for the first time in College Station, Texas, on April 20th, 2025.
+SRT successfully hot-fired the full-scale lander vehicle's hybrid engine, Gluon, for the first time in College Station, Texas, on April 20th, 2025.

 (VOLUME WARNING!)